vibsaa/vibsaa.github.io/README.md

 **_Two terminal device characterization system_** [v1](https://github.com/vibsaa/pearning) & [v2](https://github.com/vibsaa/CURVE_TRACER_V2) (Sep 19- Dec 19)
 - AVR Atmega16 microcontroller & Embedded C (AVR Studio) for v1 and ESP-32 & Embedded C (Arduino IDE) for v2 are used for implementing the Hardware-Software.
-- v1 is capable ofis capable of providing the Input-Output characteristics for any two-terminal device under 5 seconds diode and resistance under 5 seconds whereas v2 comes with added functionality of providing the Input-Output characteristics for any two-terminal device (e.g. diode, resistance, capacitor, inductor, etc.) under 5 seconds.
+- v1 is capable of providing the Input-Output characteristics for any two-terminal device under 5 seconds diode and resistance under 5 seconds whereas v2 comes with added functionality of providing the Input-Output characteristics for any two-terminal device (e.g. diode, resistance, capacitor, inductor, etc.) under 5 seconds.
 - The project comes with a GUI created using Python-Tkinter and the obtained characteristics are displayed on a computer screen.
 NumPy, Matplotlib, and File Handling is used for data manipulation and visualization.
 - Eagle CAD is used for designing the schematic and PCB for the system.